Killercavin/Killercavin/README.md

 ### About Me

 - 👋 Hi, I’m @Killercavin
-- 👀 I’m an Entry-Level Developer and a Technology Enthusiast
+- 👀 I’m an Entry-Level Developer Who Loves Computers and Technology
 - 🌱 I’m currently learning *...
 Software Development(Engineering) @ [Jaem Technologies](https://jaemtechnologies.com/)

 - 💞️ I’m looking to collaborate on anything that I can help with